Learn about the Medicaid 1115 Transformation Waiver Renewal.

 Modified Adjusted Gross Income (MAGI) Financial Eligibility — The result of a comparison between an applicant’s or recipient’s MAGI household income to the applicable Medicaid or Children's Health Insurance Program (CHIP) income limit based on the Federal Poverty Income Limit (FPIL) and the MAGI household size.

-Modified Adjusted Gross Income (MAGI) Household Composition — The individuals whose income and needs are considered when determining eligibility for an applicant or recipient for certain Medical Programs based on tax status, tax relationships, living arrangement, and family relationships.
+Modified Adjusted Gross Income (MAGI) Household Composition — The people whose income and needs are considered when determining eligibility for an applicant or recipient for certain Medical Programs based on tax status, tax relationships, living arrangement, and family relationships.

-Molar Pregnancy — Also known as hydatidiform mole, a molar pregnancy is considered to be a degenerating pregnancy.
+Molar Pregnancy — Also known as hydatidiform mole, a molar pregnancy is considered a degenerating pregnancy.
 Conception occurs, but no fetus ever develops.
 A molar pregnancy is considered a normal pregnancy that terminates early because of miscarriage or abortion.

 Newborn Child — A child receiving Type Program (TP) 45, Medical Assistance for Newborn Children, because the child's mother was eligible for and received Medicaid coverage at time of the child's birth or whose mother was eligible for and received Medicaid coverage retroactively for the time of the child's birth.
 The newborn Medicaid coverage can continue through the month of the child's first birthday as long as the child continues to reside in Texas.